dougbutner/web-4/README.md

-# The Web 4 Manifesto: Awakening the Time Web
+# The Web 4 Manifesto: Awakening the Geotemporal Grid

 by Douglas James Butner
 douglas@cxc.world